sleeyax/native-to-big/README.md

 ## TODO
 This project is still **WIP**.
 I'd like to add the following tests before considering it production ready:
 - Test complex math
-- Test conversion of both TS and JS
 - Test conversion of big projects (e.g. NestJS)